suchat932/NHOS/nhos_configuration.md

     }
 }
 ```
 Configuration is divided into different sections: **rig**, **access** and **network**.
-All the sections contain configuration entries which are named to be as self explanatory as possible.
+All the sections contain configuration entries which are named to be as self explanatory as possible. **BTC** address is the only mandatory information that needs to be present in the configuration and is part of the **rig** section, while **access** and **network** sections can be left empty or removed from the configuration file if not needed.

 ### Rig
 This section is used to configure NiceHas OS mining feature.<br/>

-`btc` - Your NiceHash BTC address. &nbsp;&nbsp;[**mandatory**]<br/>
+`btc` - Your NiceHash BTC address. &nbsp;&nbsp;[**<font style='color:red'>mandatory**</font>]<br/>
 `worker` - Name your mining machine (also known as *Rig name*). &nbsp;&nbsp;[**optional**]<br/>
 `group` - Put your mining machine into group. &nbsp;&nbsp;[**optional**]

 ### Access
-This section is used to configure user access to the mining machine.
-For security reasons only SSH access is possible.
-If you want to have access to your mining machine you must fill in this section, otherwise leave it empty.<br/>
+This section is used to configure SSH user for the remote network access to the mining machine.
+If you want to have remote network access to your mining machine you must fill in this section, otherwise leave it empty or remove from configuration file.<br/>

 `ssh` - SSH public key for user authentication.

 ### Network
-This section is used to configure the mining machine network settings.
-There are only wireless configuration entries here, and if you are using wireless infrastructure you must fill in this section, otherwise leave it empty.<br/>
+This section is used to configure mining machine network settings.
+There is only wireless configuration entry here, and if you are using wireless infrastructure you must fill in this section, otherwise leave it empty or remove from configuration file.<br/>

 `ssid` - [SSID](https://en.wikipedia.org/wiki/Service_set_(802.11_network)#Service_set_identifier_(SSID) "Service Set Identifier") to provide the name for a wireless network access.<br/>
 `key` - Security key for wireless network access authentication.